-The organizations reminded the company that it had previously committed not to invoke confidentiality to prevent the disclosure of information on public health issues.
-However, they did not request access to continuous data.
+The organizations reminded the company that it had previously committed not to invoke

 The response from Votorantim Cimentos was sent almost three months later, on January 31, 2022.
 This is where Bill Asselstine specifies that the data will be sent every three months.
 They will relate to "PM 10, dust, SO2, NOx, vibrations/suppressions."